magento/devdocs/src/_includes/graphql/gift-registry-items-user-error.md

-The `GiftRegistryItemsUserError` object contains information about errors that are specific to gift registry.
+The `GiftRegistryItemsUserError` object contains information about errors that are specific to gift registries.

 Attribute |  Data Type | Description
 --- | --- | ---